cpuguy83/blog/_posts/2015-09-15-experimenting-with-native-docker-tooling.md

 Also, each part of the script would be concatenated with the previous to make one complete script.

-First, we need a KV store that each docker node needs to be talk to:
+First, we need a KV store that our docker nodes can talk to:

 ```bash
 #!/bin/bash